Afghan Girl Roboticists Denied US Visas

 Re: (Score:1)

+It's likely due to pressure from the Trump administration to quietly deny visas to people from countries like Afghanistan, while not being an official ban.

+We have something similar in the UK.
+Technically it is possible for people to bring their spouses here on a spouse visa, but in practice the Home Office does everything in its power to stop them.
+Losing documentation, waiting until the last moment to send replies so that the applicant doesn't have time to appeal, telling people that they must leave the co

-No rights violated: Entry to the US is not a right (Score:2, Insightful)
+No rights violated: Entry to the US is not a right (Score:1, Insightful)

 Entry into a foreign country is not a right.